danielbankhead/bronze/README.md

   --list-specs            Get the specs available from this version of bronze --sequence-dir STRING   Set the sequence directory
-                          Will attempt to create if not exist --sequence-reset        Sets the sequence back to 0 File isn't created if it doesn't exist
+                          Will attempt to create if not exist --sequence-dir-reset    Sets the sequence back to 0 File isn't created if it doesn't exist

   --help, -h